illinois-impact/ece408_project/readme.md

     - /bin/bash -c "./m1"

-Please be patient as the CPU implementation with 10k images is slow.
-A correct implementation may take around 6-7 mins to run.
+Please be patient as the CPU implementation is slow and will take several minutes to run.
+(For instance, a correct implementation with 10k images may take 13+ mins to run).
 If you want to iterate quickly when developing code using smaller batch sizes, see [Specifying Batch Size](#specifying-batch-size).
 When your implementation is correct, you should see output like this:

-    Test batch size: 10000
+    Test batch size: 1000
     Loading fashion-mnist data...Done
     Loading model...Done
     Conv-CPU==
-    Op Time: 74253.3 ms
+    Op Time: 7425.3 ms
     Conv-CPU==
-    Op Time: 213714 ms
+    Op Time: 21371.4 ms
-    Test Accuracy: 0.8714
+    Test Accuracy: 0.886

 Every time your layer is invoked, it will print the "Op Time," the time spent working on that layer.
 Since the network has two convolutional layers, two times will be printed.